KasoHodaj/Calculator.Model_2/README.md

 # Calculator.Model_2
- Improved version of the previous calculator
+ Improved version of the last calculator